www.ometepenicaragua.com

 The volcanoes, visible from everywhere on the island, are a powerful and ever-present feature.

 Tourism on Ometepe is picking up and a new kind of traveler mingles with the usual backpacker on his Central-America journey.
 Drawn by the island's unique culture and nature attractions Ometepe receives now also a more demanding clientele, from eco- and ethno tourists to sport enthusiasts and serenity seekers.
-There are still many budget accommodations available but you will equally find hotels and lodges on Ometepe which now offer more comfort and amenities.
+There are still many budget accommodations available but you will now equally find hotels and lodges on Ometepe which offer more comfort and amenities.

 Low-impact eco-tourism is very popular on Isla Ometepe which in 2010 was designed as a Biosphere Reserve by the UNESCO.
 Various NGOs foster rural and communitarian tourism to the mutual benefit of local families and visitors interested in an authentic experience in one of Nicaragua's most intriguing travel destinations.